pudly/schmopera-hugo/content/articles/winnipeg-boheme.md

 </figure>

-I was so into it, that at the extremely sad conclusion, I felt jarred when the lights same up and the performers hopped up, not dead anymore, to take their bows.
+I was so into it, that at the extremely sad conclusion, I felt jarred when the lights came up and the performers hopped up, not dead anymore, to take their bows.
 I had become so engulfed in the story, that I found I needed more time to grieve the loss of the characters onstage.
 I especially loved how the second scene was set at the walk-up bar of the Pyramid.

 The audience were so close to the singers, it was hard to determine one from the other (except when they started singing).
 The singers' interactions with the audience members at close quarters was something that never happens with a mainstage show.
 I also appreciated how the singers somehow managed to keep singing their tricky ensemble parts when they were mingled with the audience, and the piano being at the other end of the room – well done!
 Ivany has done a stellar job of adapting the Italian libretto to contemporary English.